CityOfNewYork/ACCESS-NYC/wp-content/plugins/wp-bitly/README.txt

 No. The first time a short link is requested for a particular post, the plugin will automatically generate one.

 == Changelog ==
+= 2.7.2 =
+* Security update.
+* Various additional minor fixes.
 = 2.7.1 =
-* Updated to prevent short link generation when a post is viewed on the fronted, or edited (but not re-saved) on the backend.
+* Updated to prevent short link generation when a post is viewed on the frontend, or edited (but not re-saved) on the backend.
 = 2.7.0 =
 * Updated to prevent short link (re)generation when bulk-editing posts.
 * Added placeholder message to Bitly metabox when creating new post.